viveknangal/devops/helloWorld_app/README.md

 2. Backend Container : This container is configured to run the Python SimpleHTTPServer serving the helloWorld page.This container accepts traffic from the Frontend container on http.

 ## Usage
-1. Download the docker-compose in a directory
+1. Download the "docker-compose" file in a directory
 2. Execute the Below command
 ```hcl
 docker-compose up